openvcloud/docs/docs/selfhealing/maintenance/rabbitmq_restart.md

 #### roles: ['storagedriver']
 #### descr:
 ```
-Check if there are partition issues in RabbitMQ.
+Checks if there are partition issues in RabbitMQ.
 If issues were found it will restart RabbitMQ.

 ```
 #### author: chaddada@greenitglobe.com